siddii/bash-goodies/README.md

 The source code in this repository are collected from various sources.
 Please refer to the individual script files for their origin.
 Thanks to those contributors for making this possible :)

+###Contribute
+If you have something that can make it to this list, feel free to send me a [PR](https://github.com/siddii/bash-goodies/pulls)!